-- State highway underpasses-Where the HSR alignment is proposed to cross over state highway facilities in various locations on aerial structures, the possibility of encroachment into the California Department of Transportation (Caltrans) right-of-way would depend upon the placement of the HSR aerial structure columns.
+- State highway underpasses-Where the HSR alignment is proposed to cross over state highway facilities in various locations on aerial structures, the possibility of encroachment into the Caltrans right-of-way would depend upon the placement of the HSR aerial structure columns.
 Temporary closure of the Caltrans right-of-way may be necessary for placement of precast aerial structure sections, during which time traffic would be detoured onto local streets. - Roadway overcrossings-Where the HSR alignment is at grade and runs parallel to state facilities, access would be severed where an at-grade leg of an intersection crosses the HSR alignment.
 Accordingly, road overcrossings would be necessary for maintaining function of the state highway and local road systems.
 Intersecting roads would be realigned horizontally and adjusted vertically to cross over the state highway.
 The possibility of encroachment into the Caltrans right-of-way would depend upon the placement of the overcrossing columns.
 The design intent of these crossings is to maintain the existing intersection and traffic patterns during construction.
 However, when conforming to the existing roads, some short-term closures may be required, and local traffic would utilize one of the other overcrossings or intersections in the vicinity.

-Ramp modifications-Ramp modifications would be necessary where the HSR track is on an aerial structure, and the proposed columns directly interfere with the existing alignments of roadways or off-ramps.
+- Eliminating leg of intersections-The elimination of one leg of an existing at-grade intersection with a state highway was deemed necessary where the road was in close proximity to other accessible, proposed overcrossings or where the existing average annual daily traffic was not high enough to warrant its own overcrossing.
+In these circumstances, the access would be severed along the leg of the intersection that the HSR track traverses.
+There would be no impacts on the Caltrans right-of-way as no structures are required.
+Local traffic would utilize one of the other overcrossings in the vicinity. - Ramp modifications-Ramp modifications would be necessary where the HSR track is on an aerial structure, and the proposed columns directly interfere with the existing alignments of roadways or off-ramps.
 These ramps would be modified to avoid the proposed columns and accommodate any other roadway realignments that result from the aerial structure columns.
 Although the modifications would be slight, additional right-of-way may be required for the realigned off-ramps.
 Roadway traffic would likely use existing facilities while the realigned ramps are being constructed.